vmsmith/vmsmith.github.io/content/blog/251129-origins-of-moneypenny.md

 title: "The Origins of Moneypenny"
 date: '2025-11-29'
 draft: false
+category: ""
+tags: [""]
+summary: "The motivation to create personal Moneypenny"
 ---

 The original Moneypenny was meant to be an AI executive assistant to help manage the large amount of information associated with Cletho development.
 As I thought about how I might go about developing an AI EA, I thought that it might be good to develop a personal Moneypenny to help me manage my own life and the my goals and objectives within it.
 In doing so, I would also learn a lot of things that might be transferable to Clear Thought Labs (CTL) Moneypenny.